-The accompanying interim financial information includes the individual and consolidated statements of value added for the six-month period ended June 30, 2024, prepared under the responsibility of the Company's Management and presented as supplementary information for the purposes of IAS 34.
-These statements were submitted to the same review procedures followed for the review of the quarterly information, for the purpose of concluding on whether they are reconciled with the interim financial information and accounting records, as applicable, and if their form and contents meet the criteria defined in NBC TG 09 - Statement of Value Added.
+The interim financial information referred to above includes the individual and consolidated statements of value added for the nine-month period ended September 30, 2024, prepared under the responsibility of the Company's Management and presented as supplementary information for the purposes of IAS 34.
+These statements were submitted to review procedures carried out along with the review of the quarterly information, aiming to conclude if they are in accordance with the interim financial information and accounting records, as applicable, and if their form and contents are in accordance with the criteria established in NBC TG 09 - Statement of Value Added.
 Based on our review, we are not aware of any fact that would lead us to believe that these statements of value added were not prepared, in all material respects, in accordance with the criteria established in this standard and consistently with the individual and consolidated interim financial information taken as a whole.

-The accompanying financial statements have been translated into English for the convenience of readers outside Brazil.
+The accompanying financial information has been translated into English for the convenience of readers outside Brazil.

-São Paulo, August 08, 2024.
+São Paulo, November 08, 2024.